Who needs privacy? I've got nothing to hide! (Part 2)

-This is part 2 of a 3-part series on bitcoin usability, privacy, and security.
+This is part 2 of our series on bitcoin usability, privacy, and security.
 Part 1, which discusses the tradeoffs inherent in using bitcoin, can be found here.

 Who needs privacy?
 When we think of privacy, we think of keeping secrets from others.
 You often hear people claim "I don't need privacy, because I have nothing to hide!"
 And only people who have done something wrong have a reason to keep secrets.
 Right?

 What most people don't realize is that privacy, especially financial privacy, is actually a worthwhile and important goal, even if you've done nothing wrong.
 So if privacy seekers aren't trying to hide something bad, what are they protecting?
 When you stop to think about it, most personal information, no matter how innocuous, has the ability to do harm in the hands of the wrong individual.